-Physical Considerations for Focus
+Physical Considerations for Clear Focus

 Sometimes, there’s a physical reason why we find it so hard to focus.
 We have previously written about brain health, and how important the right foods can be for cognitive function.
 Children often need different solutions than adults.